strengejacke/strengejacke/README.md

 ## Installation

 This package is not on CRAN.
-To install this package, type following commands into the R console:
+To install the package, type following commands into the R console:

 ```r
 library(devtools)